sergey-shandar/public/articles/network.md

   - ...Z
 ```

-In the worst case, if the server always answers `no,` we send slightly more information to the server than the original file.
+In the worst case, if the server always answers `no`, we send slightly more information to the server than the original file.
 In the best case, if the server always answers `yes`, we send only one `Root` hash.

-## Hybrid Solution
+## Synchronizing two repositories

+Similar techniques can be used when communicating a set of root hashes to a remote server.
+This kind of optimization is helpful for repositories with millions of root hashes.